BlindedGlory/baseline-integrity/README.md

 # Baseline Integrity

+## Design stance

+Baseline Integrity is intentionally conservative in scope.
+It prioritizes competitive fairness and user privacy over invasive or opaque enforcement techniques.

 **Privacy-first competitive integrity** through **server authority**, **behavioral baselines**, and **cryptographic trust**.

 Baseline Integrity is a cross-platform integrity platform designed to reduce cheat advantage and raise the cost of cheating **without invasive client control**.
 It treats trust as evidence-based and tiered: anyone can play, and players can optionally opt into stronger verification for ranked/tournament environments.